Parents Guide

-If you are like most parents, you sometimes wonder if you are making the right nutrition choices.
-Health Canada recently launched the new Canada’s Food Guide to better reflect the latest thinking about what we should eat and how, and to help Canadians like you make informed choices to support healthy, balanced nutrition.
+If you are like most parents, you sometimes wonder if you are making the right food and nutrition choices.
+Canada’s Food Guide was updated in 2019 by Health Canada to better reflect the latest thinking about what we should eat and how, and to help Canadians like you make informed choices to support healthy, balanced nutrition.

-Enfagrow A+ is here to help you make good decisions when it comes to providing a balanced diet for your toddler.
+Enfagrow A+® is here to help you make good decisions when it comes to providing a balanced diet for your child.
 We support the Food Guide to promote a healthy diet, with the nutrients needed for healthy growth and development.

 There is a lot of information in Canada’s Food Guide on how you and your family can eat well and live well—including tips, recipe ideas and other resources—so you may want to check it out.
 In the meantime, here are a few things we thought you should know.